2025 Impact by the Numbers

 The Northeast Farm to School Institute

 8 school, early childhood, and district teams — representing 4,536 students — participated in our Northeast Farm to School Institute.
 This year-long professional learning program brings teams together to build robust farm to school plans for their districts and programs.
-With the support of a coach, teams put their plans into action to create change that lasts.
+With the support of a coach, teams put their plans into action and create lasting change.

 Vermont Farm to School & Early Childhood Network

 The Vermont Farm to School & Early Childhood Network hosted 6 regional gatherings across the state, engaging 179 farm to school champions.
 The events offered peer-to-peer learning and opportunities to strengthen local efforts.
-In November, the Network hosted a press event celebrating local food in school meals: it's estimated that Vermont schools spend $3.5 million on local food annually.
+In January, the Network hosted Farm to School and Early Childhood Day at the State House (watch farmer and student testimony from the day).
+In November, the Network hosted a press event celebrating local food in school meals.

 FEAST Summit

-We supported a group of teen organizers to offer the third annual FEAST Summit, where 85 Vermont students participated in a day-long, food systems focused event created by high school students for high school students.
+We supported a group of teen organizers in offering the third annual FEAST Summit, where 85 Vermont students participated in a day-long, food systems-focused event created by high school students for high school students.
 The day featured 11 workshops and discussions, including: Food Systems of the Future & Mushrooms; AI, Climate Change & Water Usage; Sustainable Practices in Maple Sugaring; and Tortilla Making from Scratch.

 Supporting Schools in Local Food Purchasing

-With our technical assistance, 14 School Food Authorities secured The Vermont Agency of Agriculture, Food, and Markets' Local Foods Incentive grants, spending $1.3 million on local food.
-A new Farm to School & Early Childhood Network study estimated that on average Vermont schools spend 14% of their school food budget on local products.
+With our technical assistance, 14 School Food Authorities secured the Vermont Agency of Agriculture, Food, and Markets' Local Foods Incentive grants, spending $1.3 million on local food.
+A new Farm to School & Early Childhood Network study estimated that on average Vermont schools spend 14% of their school food budgets on local products.
+Read one district's story of increasing local purchasing.

 Farm to School Institute Adaptation Program